CitiesSkylinesModding/CS2-CustomAssetPack/README.md

 1. Open `Properties/PublishConfiguration.xml` in Editor
 2. Edit `<DisplayName>`, `<ShortDescription>`, `<LongDescription>` and `<Tag>`
 3. Replace the `thumbnail.png` file by the thumbnail for your Asset Pack
-4. From within your IDE select the Run Configuration "Publish New Mod"
+4. In Visual Studio, navigate to "Publish" and select "Publish New Mod".
+In Rider you can just select "Publish New Mod" next to the green arrow and press the arrow to execute the Publish Configuration,

 ## Support and Contact